Jitender-Singh870/PythonProjects/README.md

 # PythonProjects
-A repository of all my projects small or big in Python made by me.
+A repository for all my projects, small or big, in Python made by me.